TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Customer Service Representative

-Editor's note: As of late 2023, 15 European countries currently offer digital nomad visas, with the number rapidly growing.
+Editor's Note: As of mid-2024, 14 European countries currently offer digital nomad visas, with the number rapidly growing.
 These special visas allow digital nomads to live and work in an EU country beyond the typical 90-day limit.
 The countries include some beautiful places to work: Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Iceland, Malta, Portugal, Romania, and Spain.
-In addition, 58 countries across the globe offer different forms of digital nomad visas, with Japan being one of the most recent in 2024.
+In addition, 58 countries (increasing monthly) across the globe offer different forms of digital nomad visas, with Japan being one of the most recent in 2024.

 Most digital nomad visas require that the holder be self-employed or employed by a foreign company, be able to work remotely, and be willing to provide proof of a minimum income level.
 In fact, since the pandemic, there has been an increase in the community of digital nomads, and the digital nomad phenomenon had already been underway well before.
 Explore the requirements for each and every country very carefully and learn from fellow digital nomads in the growing online and on-the-ground communities.